mariaboaretto/graphql-poc/README.md

 ## Features

-- Article creation: Post new articles with title, content, and tags.
+- Article creation: Post new articles with title and content.
 - Commenting system: Engage with articles by commenting on them.
 - GraphQL API: Utilize the power of GraphQL with Apollo Server.
 - Client-side rendering: Implement a responsive user interface with Apollo Client.